Environmental Communication: Research Into Practice

 - IECA Lifetime, Supporting, Regular, Modest Means, Student and Organizational members: $630 Early Bird / $700 Regular

 - IECA Lower Income Country members: $495 early bird / $550 Regular

 - Non-members: $675 Early Bird / $750 Regular

 At this time we cannot offer exemptions or scholarships.
 Sorry.

 Once fees are paid, WE CANNOT OFFER REFUNDS unless the course is postponed or we can find someone to fill your spot before the course begins.

+Registration opens in May for the September course session and in October for the January session.
+Please see the registration block at the top of this page for specific dates.
 The enrollment for each session is limited, after which we will have a waiting list.
 If there are enough people on the waiting list, we will consider opening a second section.
-Please see the Registration block in the upper right of this page for current information about pre-registration or registration.
+Again, please see the registration block at the top of this page for current information about registration.